 Extreme Makeover: Student Debt Edition

 1. Realize that why you took on debt no longer matters.
-It is in the past.
 Focus on what you can do to deal with the debt.
 You control your destiny.

 2. If you are in default on your student loans, use the Fair Debt Collection Practices Act (FDCPA) to stop the harassment from debt collectors.
-All the debt collectors do is make you feel bad about yourself, which won’t help you pay off your student loans.
-Remember, you are still a good person, even if you are having problems satisfying your financial obligations.
 Do talk to the lender about rehabilitating your defaulted student loans, since that can reduce your costs by eliminating collection charges.

-3. Increase your awareness of your student-loan debt.
-At least once a month, check your progress paying down the total loan balance.
+3. Increase your awareness of your student loan debt.
+At least once a month, check your progress of paying down the total loan balance.